open-pioneer/trails-starter/docs/internals/ReactIntegration.md

 ```

 `useIntlInternal` is the implementation of the `useIntl` hook.
-It retrieves the packageContext using react's Context API and then attempts to find a package with the given name
+It retrieves the packageContext using React's Context API and then attempts to find a package with the given name
 in the shared lookup structure, finally returning its `intl` value.

 `useIntlInternal` is not supposed to be called directly because the `packageName` can easily be mistyped or set to the name of a different package (violating encapsulation).